-6.2.3 False Alarms in Small Forest Clearings
+7.3.1 False Alarms in Small Forest Clearings

-Extensive validation of the Level 2 Terra MODIS fire product by Schroeder et al. (2008) found that small clearings within rainforest were a source of persistent false alarms in the Amazon.
-An example is shown in Figure 11.
-Efforts are being made to reduce the frequency of this type of false alarm for Collection 6.
+Extensive validation of the Collection-5 Level-2 Terra MODIS fire product by Schroeder et al. (2008) found that small clearings within rainforest were a source of persistent false alarms in the Amazon.
+An example is shown in Figure 10.
+For Collection 6, the frequency of this type false alarm was reduced using an additional rejection test.

-Figure 11: Example false alarm (red square with cross) from 23 May 2002 (14:03 UTC) in an Amazonian rainforest clearing, with approximate edges of 1-km MODIS pixels (black grid) superimposed on a high resolution ASTER image.
+Figure 10: Example false alarm (red square with cross) in the Collection 5 product from 23 May 2002 (14:03 UTC) in an Amazonian rainforest clearing, with approximate edges of 1-km MODIS pixels (black grid) superimposed on a high resolution ASTER image.
 Source: Schroeder et al. (2008).

-6.2.4 False Alarms During Calibration Maneuvers
+7.3.2 False Alarms During Calibration Maneuvers

-A bug in the Level 1B calibrated-radiance production code occasionally produces spurious radiance values in the thermal bands during lunar roll calibration maneuvers.
-This can produce spurious stripes of fire pixels across the entire swath in up to $\sim 20$ scans during these periods.
-The bug causes similar striping in several other MODIS products, in particular the cloud mask.
+A bug in the Collection-5 Level 1B calibrated-radiance production code occasionally produced spurious radiance values in the thermal bands during lunar roll calibration maneuvers.
+This in turn produced spurious stripes of fire pixels across the entire swath in up to ~ 20 scans during these periods.
+The bug caused similar striping in several other MODIS products, in particular the cloud mask.

-While most of the affected Level 2 granules were deleted, a small number were missed during quality assurance and subsequently propagate "arcs" of fire pixels into the CMG and MCD14ML fire products.
-An example for the Aqua MODIS is shown in Figure 12.
-The bug was fixed in late 2009, and the corrected Level 1B production code will be used for the Collection 6 reprocessing.
+While most of the affected Level 2 granules were deleted from the Collection 5 archive, a small number were missed during quality assurance and subsequently propagated "arcs" of fire pixels into the Collection 5 CMG and MCD14ML fire products.
+An example for the Aqua MODIS is shown in Figure 11.
+The bug was fixed in late 2009, and the corrected Level 1B production code is now being used for the Collection 6 reprocessing.

-Figure 12: Example of a spurious arc of false fire pixels (red dots) in the 8 December 2008 Aqua daily global browse imagery caused by spurious mid-infrared radiance values in the Level 1B input data during a lunar calibration maneuver at 22:35 UTC.
+Figure 11: Example of a spurious arc of false fire pixels (red dots) in the Collection-5 8 December 2008 Aqua daily global browse imagery caused by spurious mid-infrared radiance values in the Level 1B input data during a lunar calibration maneuver at 22:35 UTC.
 Cloud pixels are shown in light blue, and areas lacking data are shown in white.
 Browse image courtesy of the LDOPE.

-7 Frequently Asked Questions
+8 Frequently Asked Questions

-7.1 Terra and Aqua Satellites
+8.1 Terra and Aqua Satellites

-7.1.1 Where can I find general information about the Terra and Aqua satellites?
+8.1.1 Where can I find general information about the Terra and Aqua satellites?